 - An injury to a nail.

-- Hangnails, which may lead to a minor infection next to your nails (paronychia), causing the skin around the nails to become swollen and tender.
+- Hangnails.
+A hangnail may lead to a minor infection next to your nails (paronychia).
+This can cause the skin around the nails to become swollen and tender.

-- Nail-biting, which can lead to fingertips that are red and sore and cuticles that bleed.
+- Nail-biting.
+It can lead to fingertips that are red and sore and cuticles that bleed.
 Nail-biting also increases the chance of bacterial infections around your nail beds and in your mouth.

 - Side effects of medicines, such as chemotherapy and antimalarial medicines.